MuktFr/css-wireframes/README.md

 ## Documentation

-Checkout [our complete examples](http://wireframes.ldd.fr/examples/) for a complete documentation.
+Checkout [our examples](http://wireframes.ldd.fr/examples/) for a complete documentation.